projectglow/glow/docs/source/etl/lift-over.rst

 Create a liftover cluster
 ==========================

-For both coordinate and variant liftover, pull a chain file down to every node in the Apache Spark cluster using an :ref:`initialization script <cluster-scoped-init-script>`.
+For both coordinate and variant liftover, you need a chain file on every node of the cluster.
 The following example downloads a chain file for liftover from the b37 to the hg38 reference assembly.

 .. code-block:: bash